 Frank spent eight months during the pandemic working around the clock to fight for federal aid, and to establish NIVA as the leading voice for independent venues and promoters.
 NIVA now consists of more than 3,000 venues, promoters, and festivals from every part of the US.

 “For the first time, we had a need and desire to lean on each other,” Frank says, describing the collaboration as a “bright light” during the pandemic.
 “Unbelievable things” came from working with each other, she added: NIVA’s efforts led to the Save Our Stages Act, which has become the Shuttered Venues Operators Grant Program.
 It allocates $15 billion in federal emergency relief, dispensed by the Small Business Administration.
-Take what you learned from these resources and apply it to your next event with help from our event experts.

 Use your email list to encourage vaccination